Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ### Notes to self

 * Should we show a k-NN "decision boundary"?
 Perhaps for the iris dataset?
+NO

 * Would be good to have the trade-off between using different values of *k*, showing a plot of accuracy.